david-cortes/xoshiro_cpp/README.md

 This is a C++ header-only wrapper for the Xoshiro256++ (64-bit) and Xhosiro128++ (32-bit) PRNG (pseudo-random number generators) from https://prng.di.unimi.it, which turns them into classes to be used as drop-in replacements for for C++'s standard random engines in the functions and classes from the `<random>` header.

-Has a small change in the seeding logic in order to make them thread-safe.
+_Note: it has a small change in the seeding logic compared to the original code._

 # Why change the random engine